Nirmit1910/alzheimers-detection/README.md

   - Class 3: Non Demented (3200 images)
   - Class 4: Very Mild Demented (2240 images)

-The dataset provides a diverse set of brain MRI images collected from several websites, hospitals, and public repositories.
-The images have been preprocessed and resized, making them suitable for further analysis and classification.

 ## Technologies Used

-The following technologies are utilized in the project:

 - TensorFlow: An open-source machine learning framework used for building and training deep learning models.
 - Keras: A high-level neural networks API that runs on top of TensorFlow.
 It provides an intuitive interface for designing and training models.